AlexGarcia623/interplay_gas_stars/README.md

 ### Non-Figure Files

+(see each file for the functions it provides and their uses)

-- getAlpha.py --
+- getAlpha.py
+- getSlopes.py
-- helpers.py -- Contains useful functions
+- helpers.py
+- plot_functions.py

 ### Toy Model